Nenkai/gt-modding-hub/docs/builds/gt4.md

 Game Code: `SCUS-97483`

-Build from Feb 22, 2005.
 Despite being rather large in size, it only allows access to three tracks: Tsukuba, Laguna Seca and Côte d'Azur.
 All of GT4's content is still present inside its volume.

 ??? note "Build Info"
     * Adhoc Version: `5`